-Whenever you’re shopping for cannabis products, you’re going to see or hear about products being made with different kinds of cannabis extracts.
+Whenever you’re shopping for cannabis products, you’re going to see different kinds of cannabis extracts.
 Some will be cannabis isolates.
 Others will be said to be broad or full spectrum.
-These could be the ones used in topicals, tinctures, oils, and vape pens, or in the smokeable form of concentrates, like wax and shatter.
-No matter what form they’re in, they each have their own advantages and disadvantages, so we’re going to look at the differences between isolates, broad, and full spectrum cannabis extracts.
+These extracts are used in topicals, tinctures, oils, and vape pens.
+They’re also used in the smokeable form of concentrates, like wax and shatter.
+No matter what form they’re in, they each have advantages and disadvantages.
+We’re going to look at the differences between isolate, broad, and full spectrum cannabis extracts.

 Let’s start with cannabis isolates.
 Isolates are pretty much what they sound like.
 They have been isolated and stripped away of all other content.
 This leaves behind a pure product, containing a single compound.
 Pure CBD isolate is an great example.
 A CBD isolate, or a THC isolate, is nothing more than that.
 All of the other cannabinoids, terpenes, and other phytonutrients have have been removed.
 This is done as part of the cannabis extraction process.
 Cannabis isolates are great for patients wanting only one specific compound.

 CBD isolate is popular among patients who want to take advantage of the health benefits of CBD, without any chance of getting high.